Need a New Hardwood Floor?

 If you’re not experienced with this type of work, you’ll find the most difficult part is getting the new pieces to match the old.
 This job is usually best left to a wood-flooring professional.
 Click to learn more.

 Dustless hardwood floor sanding-

-is a standard operating proceedure with Deep Reflections Hardwood Floor Co. and is popular request from homeowners.
+It is the standard operating proceedure with Deep Reflections Hardwood Floors Co. and is popular request from homeowners.
 It’s more efficient than regular sanding and it’s healthier because it helps you maintain the indoor air quality.
 It also requires less cleanup.

 What is dustless sanding?

 This process creates less dust than the standard sanding process.
-With the proper system in place, about 99% of the dust that would otherwise be released into the air is captured and contained in a Dustless sanding a hardwood floorway that makes it easy to dispose of.
+With our state of the art dust containment systems in place, 99.8% of the dust that would otherwise be released into the air is captured and contained in the systems while sanding your hardwood floors which makes it easy to dispose of, safely and responsibly.

 There will always be a small amount of dust created and released into the air during any hardwood floor finishing process.

-However, a proper dust control system will take care of the vast majority of the dust created during the sanding process.
+However, a proper dust containment system will take care of the vast majority of the dust created during the sanding process.

 The advantages of dustless hardwood floor sanding